 Marina also says that there are 365 churches in Malta, “one for each day”.
 With such imposing Catholic tradition, no wonder that one can come across another beige Christian temple at almost every corner.

 Make sure to take a walk along numerous side streets in Valletta.
-Mine took me all the way down the Republic Street, where I bought the traditional pastizz pastry (available with cheese or pees and chicken – I even had a Kinder pastizzi in Gozo, I’ll tell you all about it when we get there in the series).
+Mine took me all the way down Republic Street, where I bought the traditional pastizzi pastry (available with cheese or peas and chicken – I even had a Kinder pastizzi in Gozo, I’ll tell you all about it when we get there in the series).
 This pastry is more than affordable – two of those with a small bottle of water were two Euros.
-If you want to have a lunch or a coffee, there is a variety of places to choose from in surrounding streets (the Merchant Street being one), offering some delicious sea food.
-At the beginning of the Republic Street you can also indulge in Lebanese falafels.
-When it comes to photographs, the medieval arches of the Old Theater Street will be the inexhaustible site of inspiration.
+If you want to have lunch or a coffee, there is a variety of places to choose from in surrounding streets (Merchant Street being one), offering some delicious seafood.
+At the beginning of Republic Street, you can also indulge in Lebanese falafels.
+When it comes to photographs, the medieval arches of Old Theater Street will be the inexhaustible site of inspiration.

-On the outer Valletta walls facing the Three Cities there are two gardens with magnificent views.
-The Lower Barrakka Garden is near the Fort St. Elmo and it overlooks the entrance to the Great Harbor.
-You will see numerous benches, a small Greek temple, various arches and the watch tower with a huge bell that rings every day at noon.
+On the outer Valletta walls facing the Three Cities, there are two gardens with magnificent views.
+The Lower Barrakka Garden is near Fort St. Elmo and it overlooks the entrance to the Great Harbor.
+You will see numerous benches, a small Greek temple, various arches, and a watch tower with a huge bell that rings every day at noon.